 Calafia Cellars was founded in 1979 with the release of their first vintage – and is owned by the husband-wife team of Randle & MaryLee Johnson (Randle has been the winemaker since day one).
 In the early stages of making wine for Calafia, Randle was making 7 different wines and around 2000 cases.
 Later, and for a number of years he made just one wine, a Napa Valley Cabernet Sauvignon.
-Today he focuses his efforts on a Cabernet Sauvignon and a very small production of a red wine blend from their one-acre estate vineyard in St. Helena.
+Today he focuses his efforts on a Cabernet Sauvignon and a very small production of a red wine blend from their one-acre estate vineyard on Fulton Lane in St. Helena.

 In more recent years Calafia has begun producing a rare Verdelho (from Amador County) and also a rosé of Pinot Noir.
 Both wines are in extremely limited quantities and sell out rather quickly.

 In 1977 Randle was the Vineyard Manager and Cellar Master for Bob Travers at Mayacamas Vineyards (an early introduction to the rugged nuances of working with Mt.
 Veeder fruit).
 Randle was the first winemaker at Stags’ Leap Winery for several years and the founding winemaker at Hess Collection (in 1983).

 While at Hess Collection he’s had the privilege to work with not only Mt.
-Veeder vineyards but other mountain vineyards – including the highest vineyards in the world in northern Argentina (Bodega Colomé, a several hour drive on dirt roads from Salta – with vines remarkably growing up to 10,200 feet).
-For many years until more recently, Randle worked two harvests – both in the Napa Valley as well as in South America.
+Veeder vineyards but other mountain vineyards, including one of the vineyards in the world in northern Argentina, the impressive Bodega Colomé, a several hour drive on dirt roads from Salta, with vines remarkably growing up to 10,200 feet.
+This is Argentina’s oldest winery with some vines still in the ground that date from 1854.
+See our notes under Hess Persson Estates for photographs and more details about this remarkable property.
+Of the hundreds of places and spaces we have visited outside of Napa Valley with connections to wineries in Napa Valley through ownership, heritage or family ties, this property may well be the most memorable that we have yet visited.
+For many years until more recently, Randle worked two harvests – both in Napa Valley as well as in South America.
 Although he does not visit Bodega Colomé as much as he used to since they have a well-established winemaking team now.